OguzcanIzanli/Patika-Front-End-Projects/README.md

-# Patika Front End Projects
+# Patika+ Front-End Projects

-You can access codes and pages of the projects with the link below.
+The repository contains projects completed at a basic level as part of the Patika+ Front-End Bootcamp program.

+## Live Site

+The navbar allows you to navigate between project weeks.
 [Patika Front End Projects](https://oguzcanizanli.github.io/Patika-Front-End-Projects/)

 ## Table of Contents